-To configure XP Server for a user account:
+Configuring XP Server for a user account

 - 1 Start the Server Config tool. - 2 Complete the initial steps to configure Adaptive Server.
-For instructions, see "Configuring Adaptive Server" on page 23. - 3 Click the Configure Default XP Server button in the Configure Adaptive Server Enterprise dialog box. - 4 Click This Account to enable the option, and type a valid NT user account and password for the server.
+For instructions, see "Configuring Adaptive Server" on page 27. - 3 Click the Configure Default XP Server button in the Configure Adaptive Server Enterprise dialog box. - 4 Click This Account to enable the option, and type a valid Windows user account and password for the server.
 Make sure that the account has the right to log in as a service.
-See steps a - f.

-If you do not have an existing user account with the right to log in as a service, you can grant a user this right from the NT User Manager.
+If you do not have an existing user account with the right to log in as a service, you can grant a user this right from the Windows User Manager:

-- a Open User Manager from the Administrative Tools (Common) menu in the Start menu. - b Select the Username to act as the service. - c Choose User Rights from the Policies menu. - d In the User Rights Policy dialog box, select the Show Advanced User Rights check box. - e In the Right drop-down list, select "Log on as a service", and click OK. - f Exit the User Manager. - 5 Click OK. - 6 Click Save in the Configure Adaptive Server Enterprise dialog box. - 7 Click Exit to quit Server Config.
+- 1 Open User Manager from the Administrative Tools (Common) menu in the Start menu. - 2 Select the User name to act as the service. - 3 Choose User Rights from the Policies menu. - 4 In the User Rights Policy dialog box, select the Show Advanced User Rights check box. - 5 In the Right drop-down list, select "Log on as a service", and click OK. - 6 Exit the User Manager. - 5 Click OK. - 6 Click Save in the Configure Adaptive Server Enterprise dialog box. - 7 Click Exit to quit Server Config.